Luis-omega/MeguKin/README.md

 ## Description of the Language

-`MeguKin` aims to be a functional language with strong type system and static type check evolving from simple typed lambada calculus (aumented with tuples and maybe records),to a λω + type classes.
+`MeguKin` aims to be a functional language with strong type system and static type check evolving from simple typed lambada calculus + adt + records (all monomorphic), to a λω + type classes.

 ## Motivation